 If the wax is difficult to shift, repeat the last 2 steps.

-Keep pebbles from a beach holiday, special items from your children, or anything else you’d like to keep to remind you of great times.
+Keep pebbles from a beach holiday, special items from your children, notes or anything else you’d like to keep to remind yourself of great times.

 This makes a great centrepiece, especially for a wedding.
 It would also look great at a garden party.
 You can put a votive or tealight inside the jar.
 You could fill it up with stones first to decorate a bit more.
 Also, quick tip, put some water in the bottom of the jar to stop candle wax sticking to it.